SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

 - [Exercise 22: Deploy Application Router and Set Up Authentication](https://github.com/SAP/cloud-bulletinboard-ads/blob/Documentation/Security/Exercise_22_DeployApplicationRouter.md)
 - [[Optional] Exercise 23: Setup Generic Authorization](https://github.com/SAP/cloud-bulletinboard-ads/blob/Documentation/Security/Exercise_23_SetupGenericAuthorization.md)

 Note that the Application Router can be bypassed and the microservice can directly be accessed.
-So the backend microservices must protect all their endpoints by validating the JWT token and implementing proper scope checks.
+So the backend microservices must protect all their endpoints by validating the JWT access token and implementing proper scope checks.

+In order to validate an access token, the JWT must be decoded and its signature must be verified with one of the JSON Web Keys (JWK) such as public RSA keys.
+Furthermore the claims found inside the access token must be validated.
+For example, the client id (`cid`), the issuer (`iss`), the audience (`aud`), and the expiry time (`exp`).
-The JWT contains a signature that needs to be verified by every microservice to establish trust.
-Hence, every microservice requires a key (public key or client-secrets) to verify the JWTs signature and reject any request with non-valid JWTs.
-Therefore, every service has to maintain a service binding to the XSUAA that provides the url to get the current token key (e.g. `https://<your tenant/subdomain>.authentication.<region>.hana.ondemand.com/token_keys`).
-To enable this, every microservice binds to a dedicated XSUAA instance which writes this XSUAA url into the VCAP_SERVICES environment variable, the microservices can connect to in order to verify any token’s validity.
+Hence, every microservice has to maintain a service binding to the XSUAA that provides the XSUAA url as part of `VCAP_SERVICES` to get the current JWKs and has to configure the XSUAA as OAuth 2.0 Resource Server with its XSUAA access token validators by making use of [SAP Container Security Library (Java)](https://github.com/SAP/cloud-security-xsuaa-integration).

 This example project contains a full example that explains how to basically secure the resources that are exposed by your Spring-based cloud foundry application and how to run it locally without dependent services.